 Successful commercialization of our approved products, including our TULSA-PRO system, depends largely upon the cost of the system and the availability of coverage and adequate reimbursement for the system, and the medical procedure associated with its use, from third-party payers, such as government healthcare programs, private health insurers and other organizations, such as health maintenance organizations and managed care organizations.
 We expect that our systems will be purchased by healthcare providers, including clinics and hospitals that use MRI scanners that are compatible with our systems, and that these providers will subsequently bill various third-party payers or will be responsible for covering the costs of the system through the provider's operating budget.
 Although we expect there to be an out-ofpocket market for our approved products, an out-of-pocket market alone is unlikely to be sufficient to support successful commercialization of our products.
 To date we have not secured significant coverage or reimbursement for any of our products from government or third-party payers in the jurisdictions where we have regulatory approvals, including our TULSA-PRO system in the United States.
-We can provide no assurance that third-party payers will provide coverage and adequate reimbursement for our TULSA-PRO system to treat our targeted indications based on our existing clinical data (such as our TACT data) or the results of any future clinical trials, or at all.
-See "-Data from our clinical trials may not support regulatory approvals or clearances and/or coverage and reimbursement for our products" below.
-Accordingly, we likely will need to conduct additional research and successfully complete additional clinical trials in order to obtain such coverage (e.g., follow-up data from our TACT Pivotal Clinical Trial).
+As discussed in Section 3.8 Reimbursement, we have experienced delays in obtaining CPT codes that, if obtained, would expand reimbursement coverage.
+We can provide no assurance that third-party payers will provide coverage and adequate reimbursement for our TULSA-PRO system to treat our targeted indications based on our existing clinical data (such as our TACT and CAPTAIN data) or the results of any future clinical trials, or at all.
+See "Risk Factors-Data from our clinical trials may not support regulatory approvals or clearances and/or coverage and reimbursement for our products" below.
+Accordingly, we likely will need to conduct additional research and successfully complete additional clinical trials in order to obtain such coverage (e.g., follow-up data from our TACT Pivotal Clinical Trial and CAPTAIN trial).
 Such additional research and clinical trials may require significant time and resources, and may not be successful, which could result in the postponement of or inability to obtain coverage and reimbursement for our approved products, which could significantly delay or otherwise negatively affect our commercialization strategy.
 Any of the foregoing could, in turn, have a material adverse effect on our business, results of operations and financial condition.